3 Keys to Simplify Project Management

 Knowing what project management strategies and tools to use at what point can seem overwhelming and hard to remember, especially given all of the other management responsibilities a manager is faced with.

-Looking at project management from a simplified model, like the MPM model, can be a way to view what is necessary to manage a project successfully.
-This can help to see that the critical project items are really just answering foundational knowledge questions, only from a project management perspective.
+Looking at project management from a simplified model, like the MPM model, and start with first asking what fundamental knowledge is needed to manage a project successfully can help to see that the critical project pieces are really just answering foundational knowledge questions, only from a project management perspective.

-It’s time to change how projects are managed by using a simple model to remind us of the fundamentals and then extend that model to help us know what actions we have to do, and when, on a consistent basis.
+Once we have the pieces defined, then we can extend that model to help us know what actions we have to do, and when, on a consistent basis.

 Action Steps / Apply This Knowledge